Things to do in the Yucatán Peninsula

-I took a tour that goes to Contoy and Isla Mujeres with Blue Caribe and I got amazed by all the information the guide gave us, instructing us on how to be responsible travellers.
-Check it out the Instagram Stories we made that day.
+I took a tour that goes to Contoy and Isla Mujeres with Blue Caribe and I was amazed by all the information the tour guide gave us, instructing us on how to be responsible travellers.
+Check it out on the Instagram Stories we made that day.

 Visit Holbox Island

-Holbox is a beautiful island, with hammocks at the beach, surrounded by nature: birds, flamingos, and even whale sharks and bioluminescent planktons.
+Holbox is a beautiful island, with hammocks on the beach, surrounded by nature: birds, flamingos, and even whale sharks and bioluminescent planktons.